tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 Perhaps promised consort <a href="https://www.reddit.com/r/DotA2/comments/1dyfjqr/yatoro_on_why_he_changed_his_nickname/">Raddan</a> had to give one back to his beloved Ame the Kind after Wallachia.

 **What would success look like?** Unfortunately, "best Chinese team" has been synonymous with "best non-European team" for the past six TIs.
 That's not necessarily a bad place to be.
 In fact, China as a region has never had a peak placement lower than 4<sup>th</sup> place at TI in the history of the event.
-With fewer teams from China making it to TI each year, maintaining that streak gets more and more noteworthy.
+With fewer teams from China making it to TI each year, maintaining that streak gets more and more challenging.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/falcons.jpg" alt="Banner"></p>